nickjj/passify/README.md

 ### Compare

 Compare a password using bcrypt.
-Supply your plain text password and a potential hashed version of it.
+Supply your plain text password, potential hashed version of it and a callback.
 It will return true if the hash matches or false if it does not.

     passify.compare('123', 'hashed-version-of-123-would-actually-be-here', function(err, bool) {
       console.log(bool);